 Dizziness after a stroke looks and feels different for everyone.
 Some people can feel as though the entire room is spinning, while others might momentarily lose their sense of balance.

 Dizziness has many different causes, and each requires a different specialized treatment.
-This is why a medical assessment is necessary.
+This is why a medical assessment is necessary in order to identify and address your specific symptoms.
+If left untreated, persistent dizziness after stroke can increase the risk of falls and further injury.

 - Low blood pressure